yuanwu2017/llm-d-infra/quickstart/examples/inference-scheduling/README.md

 > To adjust the model or any other modelservice values, simply change the values.yaml file in [ms-inference-scheduling/values.yaml](ms-inference-scheduling/values.yaml)

 1. Install the dependencies; see [install-deps.sh](../../install-deps.sh)
 2. Use the quickstart to deploy Gateway CRDs + Gateway provider + Infra chart.
 This example uses `kgateway` but should work with `istio` given some modifications as described below step 3.
+If you use GKE Gateway, please refer to [gke.md](./gke.md).

 ```bash
 # From the repo root